zenjen-devs/zenjen-devs.github.io/bio.md

 Jen is motivated by the belief that data can be used to solve critical problems and make better decisions.
 She strives to contribute to data-driven innovation and engineering.
 Jen primarily uses Python, and is proficient in several programming languages across big data platforms.
   <br>
   <br>
-Through 5 years experience as a data professional, Jen has contributed to published academic work in human-computer interaction research and development of intelligent data-powered systems.
+Through 5 years experience as a data professional, Jen has contributed to published academic work in human-computer interaction research, applied data science, and development of intelligent data-powered systems.
 <br>
   <br>
-Jen currently attends her final year at the School of Professional Studies at New York University where she explores various facets of applied data science, analytics engineering, and research methods.
-She completed her final year internship as a student data scientist for BMW's Autonomous Driver team in Summer 2022.<br><br>

-As of October 2022, Jen joined Rolls-Royce as a Data Engineer within their defense sector's Informatics team.
+In completion of her degree from New York University, Jen joined BMW as a student data scientist supporting AI-based vehicle features.
+As of Fall 2022, Jen is a Data Engineer at Rolls-Royce specializing in applied analytics in aerospace defense <br><br>

   </p>